pagkly/Zed/Investopedia3/Risk.md

 ### Credit or Default Risk

 [Credit risk](https://www.investopedia.com/terms/c/creditrisk.asp) is the risk that a borrower will be unable to pay the contractual interest or principal on its debt obligations.
 This type of risk is particularly concerning to investors who hold bonds in their portfolios.
 [Government bonds](https://www.investopedia.com/terms/g/governmentsecurity.asp), especially those issued by the federal government, have the least amount of default risk and, as such, the lowest returns.
 [Corporate bonds](https://www.investopedia.com/terms/c/corporatebond.asp), on the other hand, tend to have the highest amount of default risk, but also higher interest rates.
-Bonds with a lower chance of default are considered [investment grade](https://www.investopedia.com/terms/i/investmentgrade.asp), while bonds with higher chances are considered high yield or [junk bonds](https://www.investopedia.com/terms/j/junkbond.asp).
+Bonds with a lower chance of default are considered [investment grade](https://www.investopedia.com/terms/i/investmentgrade.asp), while bonds with higher chances are considered high yield or [[junk bonds]](https://www.investopedia.com/terms/j/junkbond.asp).
 Investors can use [bond rating agencies](https://www.investopedia.com/terms/b/bond-rating-agencies.asp)—such as Standard and Poor’s, Fitch and Moody's—to determine which bonds are investment-grade and which are junk.2

 ### Country Risk